ChaosDonkey06/AMR_ABM/README.md

 ## Packages
 In the directory code there's a file with the packages and versions used for this manuscript.
 Follow the steps below installing a conda environment and replicating all the results.

+## Replicating the paper
+We provide Jupyter notebooks to replicate what would you need to create the Figure in the main manuscript.
+They follow the names FigureX.ipynb for x $\in [1,\text{Number of Figures}]$.
+Aditionally we provide examples on how to use the agent based model and the basic structure of the data use to track the movement of the patients.

 ## License